leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 * `--with-uams-path=/usr/local/lib/netatalk` - Destination for the 'UAMS' modules, which provide authentication methods.
 * `--enable-ddp` - Enables AppleTalk, should be on by default but just to make sure...

-Netatalk includes several other options, all that can be viewed by using `./configure --help`, these include configuring CUPS printing via PAP, SLP support for OSX 10.1, and various backend database support for metadata (which the stock one is just fine).
+Netatalk includes several other options, all of which can be viewed by using `./configure --help`, these include configuring CUPS printing via PAP, SLP support for OSX 10.1, and various backend database support for metadata (which the stock one is just fine).

 Now we need to build and install: